-Symptoms have now settled and become regular every now and then.
-Chronic “flare-ups” are common, especially in autoimmune disease like psoriasis and ulcerative colitis.
+Symptoms have now settled and become regular now and then.
+Chronic “flare-ups” are common, especially in an autoimmune disease like psoriasis and ulcerative colitis.
 A period of symptoms in autoimmunity is called a flare-up.
 A period when the symptoms go away is called remission.

 Painful joints, joint swelling